leventemo/lvnt/src/data/blog/_2025/namecalling-reloaded.md

 If you didn't make that call to the police, is it possible that you might have failed to fulfill a legal obligation?
 Is it possible that what you are doing here is nothing but cheap namedropping at best and the image of a man with glasses using good vocabulary when giving interviews sitting in front of a bookself is not much more than mere branding?

 [^1]: Nothing wrong with "ageing".
 We're all ageing since the moment we were born.
-It's the combination of "ageing" and "pop star" feels problematic, isn't it?
+It's the combination of "ageing" and "pop star" that feels problematic, isn't it?
 Hmm, that might actually mean that being a pop star is not a very quintessential or natural form of human existence.

 [^2]: Find them [here](https://hu.wikipedia.org/wiki/Kov%C3%A1cs_%C3%81kos_(zen%C3%A9sz)), this last one will probably be added to the list under "Portréfilm" soon.